-- Hunting could be occurring at this site April – May and September – February, except on Sundays.
+- Hunting could be occurring at this site April – May and September – February.
 If you are visiting this site during hunting seasons, please wear blaze orange or blaze pink.

 Physical Location: Jones Cove Dr, Cape Charles, VA 23310

 From US-13, turn right (east) onto Latimer Siding Rd.
 Drive .2 miles, then turn left (north) on VA-600.
 Travel .6 miles, then turn right on Jones Cove Dr (Rte 730) and continue .8 miles.
 The WMA entrance will be on your right.